temuller/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an astrophysisist working on Supernovae doing cosmology (SNe Ia) and studying their physiccal parameters (SNe).
+I am an astrophysicist working on Supernovae doing cosmology with Type Ia SNe and studying the physical parameters of Type II SNe.
 Machine learning and artificial intelligence are some of the methods I use for my research.